 To qualify for the Seal of Biliteracy, seniors must:

-- Earn a minimum composite score of 21 on an offical administration of the ACT, OR
+- Earn a minimum composite score of 21 on an official administration of the ACT, OR 1090 on SAT, OR

 - Earn a minimum overall score of a 5.0 with minimum subtest scores in reading and writing of 4.2 on the ACCESS for ELLS exam, AND